RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 - [ ] Run 1D bin acceptance by plotting the variables against each other, not their bin numbers
     * This will reduce future errors by limiting the confusion when dividing the migration matrix by the 1D generated histograms to get the acceptance matrix
 - [ ] Run Q2-xB bins and z-pT bins separately in the same way that the 4D bins are run
-    * want to see the evolution of the multi-dimensional bin migration as more dimensions are considered
+    * Want to see the evolution of the multi-dimensional bin migration as more dimensions are considered
-- [ ] Add a 5D bin option which includes phi_t (may want to run in the "bin_migration_V4" version of the code to give more options to the number of phi_t bins)
+- [x] Add a 5D bin option which includes phi_t (may want to run in the "bin_migration_V4" version of the code to give more options to the number of phi_t bins)
-* On the Poster for GRC:
-    - [x] Add section which describes the event/reaction being studied
-        - [x] Particles involved
-        - [x] Cuts used to ensure SIDIS event
-        - [x] Where are the particles being detected (answer: the forward detector)
-        - [x] Show definition of phi_t
-    - [x] Merge existing "Background" and "Motivations" sections into one section
-    - [x] The equations showing the bin volume dependance towards the cross-section belongs in a separate section
-        * That equation denotes the experimental way of measuring the cross-section
-        - [x] **Make a section which describe how I will handle the data experimentally**
-            - [x] Introduce Acceptance/Bin Migration concepts here (?)
-                * Note how this makes the MC data important to analyze
-    - [x] **Show comparison between data and MC**
-        - [x] Start with Q2-xB binning (One 2D histogram of Q2 vs xB plus two 1D histograms of both variables)
-        - [x] Pick one Q2-xB bin and show the z-pT bin comparisons for it (break down in the same way as the point above)
-        - [x] Pick one z-pT bin and show the phi_t distributions for it
-    - [x] Show 1D Acceptance Matrix (Show the 2D histograms for a 1D variable)
-        - [x] Show for at least one variable if not all 5
-        - [x] Potentially try to show the Multi-dimensional matrixes if space allows
-            * Start with 2D bins before moving to the 4D/5D bins
-            * If space does not allow for this, mention this aspect of the analysis as "Next Step" to be worked on
+    * Added on 8-15-2022 but not tested (yet)

 ## Potential Ideas
 These ideas may or may not be implemented later (put here as a reminder to think about later)